 The lessons were subtle but persistent:

-• My role was to absorb, to reflect, to provide a safe harbor for others’ storms but never expect anyone to weather mine
+• My role was to absorb, to reflect, to provide a safe harbour for others’ storms but never expect anyone to weather mine

 • I should become fluent in the language of emotional labour without ever learning to ask for reciprocity